Managing in Argentina

 Argentina is currently an emerging economy and a member of the G20.
 It enjoyed fantastic wealth in the early part of the 20th century, and became the world's seventh-richest nation.
-However, it has experienced steady economic decline since then, with spikes in growth followed by severe recessions.
+However, it has experienced steady economic decline since, with spikes in growth followed by severe recessions.
 There is also a problem with fluctuating rates of inflation, which can be very high.

 Corruption is another challenge for visitors and locals alike in Argentina.
-The country ranks 102nd out of 178 countries in Transparency International's 2012 Corruption Perceptions Index, so be careful about any workplace gifts you give or receive.
+The country ranked 102nd out of 178 countries in Transparency International's Corruption Perceptions Index, so be careful about any workplace gifts you give or receive.
 (These might be viewed as bribes by your home country, and giving a bribe may be contrary to your home country's laws – even if it is given abroad.)

 Employment laws in Argentina are similar to those in other industrialized nations.
 Workers aren't permitted to work more than eight hours per day, or 48 hours per week, and most people are required to have a contract with their organization that stipulates the terms of their employment.